dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 ### 7.1 Let's map the reads using minimap2

-First, let's look at how the workflow is going to map the ONT reads
+First, let's look at how the workflow mapped the ONT reads and calculted the mapping stastics
 ```
-snakemake -np results/mapping/ERR7091271.ont.minimap2.alfred.txt
+snakemake -np results/mapping/ERR7091271.ont.minimap2.alfred.txt -R minimap2_ONT
 ```

 Let's check the quality of the mapping by looking at mapping statistics calculated by [alfredqc](https://www.gear-genomics.com/docs/alfred/).